By helping you understand what you can do in English.

 You can use the CLBPT results to:

-find out how well you can speak, listen, read and write in English
+• find out how well you can speak, listen, read and write in English

-enroll into a government-funded language course
+• enroll into a free government-funded language course

-set your personal language learning path
+• set your personal language learning path

-During the pandemic your test results are valid for up to 2 years (24 months).
+Your test results are valid for up to 2 years (24 months).

 Please inform us about this situation as soon as possible.
 We will arrange a second assessor to look at your test papers and will let you know about our decision promptly.